 President NAKAMURA Yusuke

 We will contribute to extending healthy longevity by developing innovative drug discovery technologies, conducting food and nutrition research and surveys, and generating and implementing creative basic research ideas.
-We cordially ask for your support.
+We cordially ask for your continued support.